 The undergraduate teacher preparation programs offer students an amazing opportunity to turn their talents and interests into a career in K-12 education.

 Our department partners with schools, communities, and state organizations to prepare exemplary teachers, teacher educators, and scholars who work for the continual betterment of society through education.

 As community members, teachers, and scholars, our students and faculty actively generate, apply, and disseminate knowledge about teaching and learning that will enable all people to become better citizens in the global community of the twenty-first century.

 Admission to a Teacher Education Program (TEP)

-Admission to the College of Education and Human Sciences does not guarantee admission to a teacher education program.
+Admission to the University and College of Education and Human Sciences does not guarantee admission to a teacher education program.
 Admission to the advanced phases of teacher education is selective and, in some endorsements, highly competitive.
 Selection to a TEP is based upon the following criteria: